 Before you commit to buying a rental property, you need to look hard at the numbers.
 It’s smart to sit down with an accountant or mortgage broker to see the reality of what you’re getting into.
 If your expenses will exceed income, you’re into what’s known as a ‘negative gearing’ situation.
 Unless you get capital gain, you’re losing money rather than making it.
 When the income exceeds the expenses, you have a ‘positive gearing’ situation.
 Profit can either be used as income or you can pay back the mortgage faster.

 |Property management fees (if you’re not managing the property yourself)

 In general, the following people are eligible to buy investment property in New Zealand:

 - New Zealand citizens living here or overseas

 - Citizens of Australia or Singapore, because New Zealand has free trade agreements with these countries

 People not in these groups may be able to invest in a property development where the developer has successfully applied for an exemption, but the rules are complex.

-For an investment property, a deposit of at least 40% is required by lending banks in New Zealand.
+For an investment property that’s an existing home, not a new-build, a deposit of at least 35% is required by lending banks in New Zealand.
 If you live overseas, proof of income is generally only accepted from employers with a strong international reputation.

 Negative gearing is where the income from an investment property (rent) is less than the total cost of owning it.
 In simple terms, it typically means the rent doesn’t cover the mortgage interest plus other expenses.
 That means the owner has to keep paying money into the investment, as well as repaying the money they borrowed to make the purchase.